From mobile payments to mobile games, technology has redefined the way your customers interact with you.

 Need a retail or omnichannel expert?
 We can help!

-Ted Bissell helps companies capitalize on breakthroughs in mobile financial services and payments.
+Ted Bissell helps companies enliven their digital customer interactions with analytics and machine learning.
 He draws on an international background of hands-on M&A and corporate development experience, and has helped BTG clients launch omnichannel strategies, understand IoT opportunities, and make build vs. buy assessments on mobile payment platforms.